Frequently Asked Questions

 How could EtG be positive and EtS be negative.
 Isn't that backwards?

-Answer: It's interesting that in studies that have measured both EtG and EtS after drinking alcohol both are usually present but either one can be absent occasionally.
-That is why it is best to check both.
-If either one is present it's a strong indicator for probable drinking.
-We have better information on why EtG can occasionally be absent (ie due to bacterial breakdown but it's also thought that EtG is occasionally absent because of genetic absence of some of the enzymes that are used to make EtG).
-Likewise when EtS is absent and EtG is positive it's thought to be due to genetic variations leading to reduced or absent enzyme systems needed to make EtS.
-Bottom line: If either EtG or EtS is present a "big red flag goes up" indicating probably recent drinking.
+Answer: Following drinking both EtG and EtS are usually present but either can be absent occasionally because of variations in enzymes.
+If either one is present it's an indicator of possible drinking.
+EtG can occasionally be absent due to bacterial breakdown but it's also thought that EtG can occasionally be absent because of genetic reduction or absence of enzymes necessary to produce EtG.
+Likewise when EtS is absent and EtG is positive as a result of drinking it's thought to likely be secondary to genetic variation.
+Bottom line: If either EtG or EtS are present it indicates probable recent drinking.

 Question: